 3 Digital technologies for online teaching

-This section of Week 2 gives an overview of the possible technologies available to an online teacher, and the ways in which they can support and influence teaching and learning.
+This section of Week 3 gives an overview of the possible technologies available in an online education setting and the ways in which they can support and influence teaching and learning.

 The SAMR model categorises four ways in which the introduction of technology changes teaching activity (Puentedura, 2017):

-- Substitution: where technology is used as a direct substitute for what you might do already, with no functional change.
+- Substitution: Technology is used as a direct substitute for what was done in the past, with no functional change.

-- Augmentation: where technology is a direct substitute, but there is functional improvement over what you did without the technology.
+- Augmentation: Technology is a direct substitute, but there is functional improvement over what was done without the technology.

-- Redefinition: where technology allows you to do what was previously not possible.
+- Redefinition: Technology makes it possible to do things that were previously not possible.

 There has been substantial debate about the value of, and evidence for, the SAMR model (for example Love, 2015).
-However, it has achieved some popularity amongst researchers and practitioners.
-Here, we are simply using it as a way to categorise four ways in which a teacher might start to introduce technology into their online teaching.
+However, the model has achieved some popularity among researchers and practitioners.
+Here, it is used as a way to categorise four ways in which technology can be introduced into online education.
 If you have time, you may wish to explore some of the discussions about the value of this model, starting by following the references in brackets above (full versions of references are provided at the end of each week).

-The following sections describe different groups of tools that teachers might commonly use in getting started using technology in online teaching.
+The following sections describe different groups of tools that are commonly used in online education.